Advancing Applied Analytics This funding programme aims to improve analytical capability in support of health and care services

 Developing a community of practice around capacity planning for the Kent and Medway sustainability and transformation partnership

-This project will develop new ways to support population health modelling and better service design within Kent and Medway STP.
+This project developed new ways to support population health modelling and better service design within Kent and Medway STP.

 Linking health and local government data at household level to understand social determinants of health

-This project will create an innovative, household-level linked dataset between NHS and local government in order to improve the use of information in the health care system and local government in Isl...
+This project created an innovative, household-level linked dataset between NHS and local government in order to improve the use of information in the health care system and local government in Islingt...

 Modelling elective pathways across the Devon health economy to better inform strategic STP decision-making

-This project will use innovative statistical techniques to develop high-level models of the elective care system to predict and inform the impact of proposed changes on patient flow, outcomes and cost...
+This project used innovative statistical techniques to develop high-level models of the elective care system to predict and inform the impact of proposed changes on patient flow, outcomes and cost.

-This project will deliver a tailored research design and statistical training programme to train staff within the Royal Derby Hospital to increase their ability to analyse electronic data.
+This project delivered a tailored research design and statistical training programme to train staff within the Royal Derby Hospital to increase their ability to analyse electronic data.